 Depending on the situation, you might be able to prevent or mitigate headaches caused by alcohol.
 Limiting the amount of alcohol you drink, pacing yourself and making sure you alternate with water can help you stay hydrated and avoid hangover headaches.
 It’s also good advice in general.
 Choosing low-congener drinks might also help in some cases.
 And if you have an allergy, you should avoid the types of drinks that trigger it.

-If you still continue to experience headaches, however, especially after a single drink, you might be better off avoiding alcohol altogether.
+If you still continue to experience headaches, however, especially after a single drink, you might be better off avoiding alcohol completely.

 Find Support Today